-• do not comply with international norms and standards
+- do not comply with international norms and standards - operate in controversial sectors and business areas - have exposure to fossil fuels or other activities with negative environmental impact

-- · operate in controversial sectors and business areas - have exposure to fossil fuels or other activities with negative environmental impact considered at risk of causing significant harm to environmental and/or social objectives.
+The Sub-Fund is also screened for misalignment/obstruction towards the UN SDGs.
+A significant misalignment can lead to exclusion from the Sub-Fund's sustainable investments universe if the issuer is considered at risk of causing significant harm to environmental and/or social objectives.
 Apart from the data-driven analysis and exclusion, each sustainable investment will be fundamentally tested to identify whether it causes any significant harm to any other environmental or social sustainable investment objective.
-The Management Company has developed internal tools and processes to assess and consider the negative consequences of the Principal Adverse Impact ("PAI") indicators in Annex I of the CDR 2022/1288, relevant PAIs in relevant PAI Tables 2 and 3 of Annex 1 of the CDR 2022/1288.
-However, the indicators are subject to current data availability.
-They will, together with the fundamental analysis, the internal exclusion process, and the internal proprietary sustainability score from SIMS-S, affect the impact analysis in the do no significant harm ("DNSH") test.
-Principal Adverse Impacts Indicators (PAI) from Annex 1 - Table 1 of the CDR (EU) 2022/1288, are taken into account by the Management Company's sustainability policy, and are excluded from investments:
+The Management Company has developed internal tools and processes to assess and consider the negative consequences of the Principal Adverse Impact ("PAI") indicators in Annex I of the CDR fundamental analysis, the internal exclusion process, and the internal proprietary sustainability score from SIMS-S, affect the impact analysis in the do no significant harm ("DNSH") test.